-As a postscript to last night's appearance with Tucker, here's a piece we get a ton of requests for - although I thought we might be able to retire it round about 9.57pm on election night last November, when personal-appearance rates for the impressive roster of Clinton Foundation public speakers were dramatically slashed.
-Nevertheless, with Mrs Clinton back on the book-tour circuit to fleece the glass-ceiling rubes one last time, here's what I wrote way back when on the publication on what I believe was one of the first of her many memoirs.
-This column was written in June 2003 and is anthologized in my book The [Un]documented Mark Steyn (personally autographed copies of which are exclusively available from the SteynOnline bookstore - unless, of course, you prefer the audio edition).
-The starting point was Mrs Clinton's alleged autobiography, Living History, which was published a few days before J K Rowling's latest Harry Potter blockbuster.
+But not so.
+This column was written in June 2003 and is anthologized in my book The [Un]documented Mark Steyn.
+The starting point was that season's alleged Hillary memoir, Living History, which was published within a few days of J K Rowling's latest Harry Potter blockbuster.
 For some reason, my column managed to get these two quite distinct authors confused.
-The passage toward the end, about seeing the future of the series as more dependent on the much brainier Hillary reads somewhat poignantly this weekend:
+The passage toward the end, about seeing the future of the series as more dependent on the much brainier Hillary reads somewhat poignantly these days:

 Splinching while you're apparating